 As I mentioned parenthetically above, the Church’s stance on sexuality remains highly problematic.
 By continuing to enforce patriarchal norms, the Church is perpetuating an injustice to women and LGBTQ (etc.) communities.
 I can only hope that the Pope’s Earth-positive message will carry over in time to sex-positivity and gender equality, as well.
 The Pope is willing to listen to Gaian scientists about climate change and mass extinction but still looks to the Old Testament for his understanding of healthy human sexual relationships?
 Society’s views on sex continue to change faster than the LGBTQ (…) acronym can keep up.
 Pope Francis rightly critiques the “rampant individualism” and “self-centered culture of instand gratification” that dominates our postmodern world (Par.
 162), and it is true that in such a context, the sacredness of sexuality is often ignored or debased.
-But for an institution still so mired in its own sex abuse scandals to pretend to speak with such moral authority about the singular legitimacy of heterosexual marriage as the only container for human sexuality is embarrassing, to say the least.
-Contemporary human societies are undoubtedly struggling to find new ways to raise and care for children, but instead of condemning so many people to hell, the Church could do a better job supporting anyone, gay or straight, for whom love is the guiding factor in the formation of families.
+But for an institution still so mired in its own child sex abuse scandals to pretend to speak with such moral authority about the singular legitimacy of patriarchal marriage (=one man, one obedient wife) is embarrassing, to say the least.
+Contemporary capitalist societies are undoubtedly struggling to raise and care for their children, but instead of condemning so many people to hell, the Church could do a better job supporting anyone, queer or straight, for whom love is the guiding factor in the formation of families, of kinship.
 And further, those who wish to express their love without increasing the human population should also be able to avoid the Church’s condemnation, since it is ecologically obvious that we’ve reached and probably surpassed the carrying capacity of this planet.
 If the Pope is serious about rejecting humanity’s absolute dominion over the planet, he must come to understand this.

 For an alternative perspective on the role of sex in society, check out primatologist Isabel Behncke’s short presentation about bonobo sexuality.
 The connections she draws between play and ritual resonate strongly with what I tried to articulate in the paper I delivered at the recent International Whitehead Conference on religion in human and cosmic evolution.

 Thoughts?
 The connections I’m drawing are obviously still in their larval phase.
-I am hoping to start a dialogue to shed light on it all.
+I am hoping we can start a dialogue to shed light more light on it all.